LukasForst/pinder/README.md

-It uses [this](https://stackoverflow.com/a/49434653/7169288) random number generator which allows the get random number from the shifted [Gaussian Distribution](https://en.wikipedia.org/wiki/Normal_distribution) where the mean value is value of slider extrapolated to the size of the planet database.
+It uses [this](https://stackoverflow.com/a/49434653/7169288) random number generator which allows the get random number from the shifted [Gaussian Distribution](https://en.wikipedia.org/wiki/Normal_distribution) where the mean value is value of slider extrapolated to the size of the planet database, that was taken from [here](https://github.com/devstronomy/nasa-data-scraper/tree/master/data/json).

 ## Development
 Vue JS with yarn.